OSS-Hackathon/IranOpenSourceHackathon/first/README.md

 - Make a pull request, include **#iosh** in its title, body or comments.
 - The pull request **MUST** be accepted to the repository before [the end of the hackathon][DURATION].
-- Each pull request will count towards your total score (depends on how many lines of code it is ⚠️).
+- Each pull request will count towards your total score.
-- At the end, top 5⚠️ contributors (highest scores ⚠️) will be acknowledged [here][TOP-CONTS].
-We might update the list during the hackathon as well.
+- At the end, all top contributors (highest number of PRs) will be acknowledged [here][TOP-CONTS].
+We'll update the list during the hackathon every 3 hours as well.

 👉 If you are unfamiliar with open-source contribution, git or github, take a look at [these resources][TUTS].
 You could also join us at [gitter](https://gitter.im/Iran-Open-Source-Hackathon/community) to seek help and pointers.